wdk-docs/jsdoc-docs/source/about/configuring-default-template.rst

    expression indicating which files to skip.
 If this property is not defined, nothing will be skipped.

-{% example “Copying a directory of images to the output directory” %}

 To copy all of the static files in ``./myproject/static`` to the output
 directory:

 .. code-block:: json
+   :caption: Copying a directory of images to the output directory

    {
      "templates": {